JunkyX1122/junkyx1122.github.io/index.markdown

 in games programming through making bullet hells in a niche engine.
 I am currently focusing on learning C++ and have already made a few projects within the language.
 I'm hoping to get a job within the games industry and make a start to my game engineering and development career.
 <br><br>
 This website is dedicated to showing off various projects I have worked on in and outside of education.
 Below are some images showing off the types of projects I have done.
-For information on individual projects, you can click on the <a href="/Portfolio">Portfolio</a> tab at the top of the page.
+For information on individual projects, you can click on the <a href="/Portfolio">Portfolio</a> tab at the top of the page, or click on the images below.
 <br><br>

 <style type="text/css">